S-Shah-Lab/ARMBR/README.md

 # Matlab Implementation

 ARMBR can be used in Python as follows.
-First, make sure that your working directory is `Maltab`.
+First, make sure that your working directory is `Matlab`.

 ## Option 1: A generic script